Manningtree High School - The Early Years

 On opening, and similar to many other schools at the time, the school was mixed, with mixed lessons, but children had different areas for recreation, including separate boys and girls playgrounds, cloakrooms and showers, located at the eastern and western ends of the main school corridor.
 These areas were very clearly defined, with many ex. students mentioning that they had never ventured to a particular end of the school, as it was very much 'out of bounds' to them!

 The school had only eleven classrooms plus the main hall for teaching use.
 Classrooms were all originally equipped with wooden desks, ink wells and blotting paper.
-The wooden classrooms were used for teaching of practical subjects only.
+The wooden classrooms (bordering the Quad.) were used for teaching of practical subjects only.
 Classrooms were originally identified by numbers or the particular subject area (later by letters - ie. room A, B, C).
 Male and female staff rooms were situated at either end of the school.
 Subjects included rural gardening/Science, craft, woodwork, country dancing and P.T., plus other subjects familiar to us today.
 Unlike today, children started at the school when they were eleven years old and left when 'of age' at fourteen years.

 Colchester Road at the time was still being developed and allotment gardens and fields surrounded the school site.
 Children here in 1938, recall Colonel Colliers fruit orchards that were situated at the bottom of the school field, where Highfields Primary school is now built.
 The school field at that time was considerably smaller than it is now.
 The Lawford Dale estate area was just then, agricultural land, and the school children would sit on the school field and watch steam trains go by on the main line and Harwich branch.